nautobot/nautobot/docs/additional-features/custom-scripts.md

 * `log_warning`
 * `log_failure`

 Log messages are returned to the user upon execution of the script.
+Markdown rendering is supported for log messages.

 ## Variable Reference